So you want to be a mocker?

 Information Sessions:

-Tryouts require absolutely no prior experience with mock trial, law, or courtroom procedure.
+Tryouts don't require any prior experience with mock trial, law, or courtroom procedure.
 You can try out to be both an attorney and a witness, and those interested are encouraged to do so!

 Tryout Checklist

-All of the information you'll need for tryout preparation is included in the packet.
+All of the information you'll need for tryout preparation is included in the tryout packet here.
 Have fun, and be creative!

-The last step is filling out this form, which will help us learn a little more about you.
+The next step is filling out the Google form here, so we can learn a little more about you!

 What are we looking for?